Hong Kong police chief calls for peace ahead of weekend protest march

 Raising funds is crucial for the local carrier, partly owned by cash-strapped Chinese conglomerate HNA Group, to get its license renewed.

-Reporting by Clare Jim and Sarah Wu; Writing by Kate Lamb; Editing by Michael Perry and Clarence Fernandez
+Reporting by Clare Jim and Sarah Wu; Writing by Kate Lamb; Editing by Michael Perry, Clarence Fernandez and Alison Williams